rdiez/Tools/Background/README.txt

  --compress-log          Compresses the log file.
 Log files tend to be very repetitive
                          and compress very well.
 Note that Cygwin has issues with FIFOs as of feb 2019, so this option will probably hang on Cygwin.
- --memory-limit=x        Passed as --property=MemoryLimit=x to systemd-run.
+ --systemd-run-property=name=value  Passed as --property=name=value to systemd-run.
+                         This argument may be specified multiple times.
+                         Only available when using low-priority method 'systemd-run'.
+                         See the section below about limiting memory etc. for more information.
+                         Example for cgroup v2's "unified control group hierarchy":
+                         --systemd-run-property=MemoryHigh=100M
                            Use suffix K, M, G or T for units KiB, MiB, GiB and TiB.
-                         You can set a default with environment variable BACKGROUND_SH_MEMORY_LIMIT.
                            Special value 'infinity' cancels the default limit.
-                         Only available when using low-priority method 'systemd-run'.
-                         See further below for more information.
  --no-prio               Do not change the child process priority.

 Environment variables:
   BACKGROUND_SH_ENABLE_POP_UP_MESSAGE_BOX_NOTIFICATION=true/false
   BACKGROUND_SH_LOW_PRIORITY_METHOD=none/nice/ionice/ionice+chrt/systemd-run

-  BACKGROUND_SH_MEMORY_LIMIT=1024MiB
+The log files are placed by default in:
+  $HOME/.background.sh-log-files
+Log files rotate, so that only the last 100 log files are kept.

 Usage examples:
   ./background.sh -- echo "Long process runs here..."